tatitati/playground__play_slick/README.md

 # Research

-- [ ] How to execute Play evolutions without web UI?
+- [ ] How to execute Play evolutions without web UI? -> useful for build-travis
+- [ ] How to run before/after (setUp/teardDOwn) with ScalaTest?

 ## Set up